Recycled and reused food contact plastics are ‘vectors’ for toxins – study

 Research provides a unique review of contact chemicals in packaging, utensils, plates, etc and how they contaminate food

-Recycled and reused food contact plastics are “vectors for spreading chemicals of concern” because they accumulate and release hundreds of dangerous toxins like styrene, benzene, bisphenol, heavy metals, formaldehyde and phthalates, new research finds.
+New research finds that recycled and reused food-contact plastics are “vectors for spreading chemicals of concern” because they accumulate and release hundreds of dangerous toxins, such as styrene, benzene, bisphenol, heavy metals, formaldehyde, and phthalates.

-The study assessed hundreds of scientific publications on plastic and recycled plastic to provide a first-of-its-kind systematic review of food contact chemicals in food packaging, utensils, plates and other items and what is known about how the substances contaminate food.
+The study assessed hundreds of scientific publications on plastic and recycled plastic to provide a first-of-its-kind systematic review of food-contact chemicals in food packaging, utensils, plates, and other items and what is known about how the substances contaminate food.

-Though some types of the material can be recycled, most cannot, and the study highlights how improving recyclability of the material comes with risks: it identified 853 chemicals used in PET recycled plastic and many of those have been discovered during the last two years.
+Though some types of material can be recycled, most cannot, and the study highlights how improving the recyclability of the material comes with risks: It identified 853 chemicals used in PET recycled plastic, and many of those have been discovered during the last two years.

 “It’s not safe, and as the quality of recycled plastic decreases, the amount of potential contaminants goes up,” said Birgit Geueke, the study’s lead author and senior scientific officer with the Zurich-based Food Packaging Forum.